Mega Mini Games: Design Game X | Algebra Studio™

 • 3rd and 5th grade teachers who need fraction review or enrichment

-• Curriculum coordinators looking for hands-on, standards-aligned supplements that work alongside any core curriculum
+• Curriculum coordinators looking for standards-aligned fraction supplements that work alongside any core curriculum — no adoption process required

 What's in the Kit

-• Oversized felt game boards (Line Up, Finish Line)
+• Oversized game boards (Launchball, Finish Line)

 • Polypropylene track (Launchball)